 5. Toro 51490 Corded Hedge Trimmer

 The Toro 51490 Corded Hedge Trimmer is pretty average.
-The motor is four amps, and the blade is 22 inches long.
+The motor is 4 amps, and the blade is 22 inches long.
 This is the same as most other hedge trimmers on the market.
-It can cut branches up to 9/16-inch, which is about average as well.
+It can cut branches up to 9/16 inches, which is also about average.
 The dual-action cutting system is quite nice and helps reduce vibration.
 However, during our review process, we found that this is a feature most high-quality hedge trimmers come with.

 6. Sun Joe Electric Telescoping Pole Hedge Trimmer

 The blade measures 21 inches long, which is just shy of the average.
-However, the blade isn’t short, so most homeowners will still be able to use it without an issue.
+However, the blade isn’t short, so most homeowners can still use it without an issue.
 The blades are steel and dual-action to prevent unnecessary vibration.
 Like most hedge trimmers we reviewed, this one has a 4-amp motor.
 It has plenty of power for most jobs.

 7. Earthwise Convertible Pole Hedge Trimmer

 The Earthwise CVPH43018 Convertible Pole Hedge Trimmer makes a lot of promises.
-Firstly, it has six different positions to help you pick the best trimming angle for your situation.
-Adjusting the head is decently comfortable in our experience.
-It does come with a protective blade cover for storage purposes.
-This protects the blade from excess wear-and-tear and prevents accidents.
+Firstly, it has six positions to help you pick the best trimming angle for your situation.
+It has a protective blade cover for storage purposes, which protects the blade from excess wear and tear and prevents accidents.
 We liked that it had a shoulder strap for support, though, in practice, this was minimally useful.
 Most people probably won’t use the strap.
 (We know we won’t.)

 8. CRAFTSMAN Electric Hedge Trimmer

-While the machine itself is about average, the blade it comes with is inferior.
+While the machine is about average, the blade it comes with is inferior.
 It does not have the sweeping motion required for trimming hedges, which makes this trimmer very difficult to use.
-The end of the blade really can’t trim branches at all, despite the advertisements.
+Despite the advertisements, the end of the blade really can’t trim branches at all.
 The poorly designed blade is one of the significant reasons we knocked this hedge trimmer so far down on our list.